jane777-pixel/nightdogs/mastodon-bot/README.md

 - Check the feed URL is accessible: `curl https://nightdogs.xyz/feed/feed.xml`
 - Look for new posts that haven't been posted before
 - Check the `posted-items.json` file
+- In GitHub Actions, check the workflow logs for errors
+- Verify your GitHub secrets are set correctly

 ### Posts are truncated